milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

 c.
 For the purposes of Annex I(C) to the Clauses, the competent supervisory authority will be the Data Protection Commission in Ireland; and

 d.
-For the purposes of Annex II to the Clauses, you will implement and maintain the technical and organisational security measures set out in Section 6 (“Data Security”) and such other measures as we may require from time to time.
+For the purposes of Annex II to the Clauses, you will implement and maintain Meta's Technical and Organisational Measures.
 11. General

 a.
 In accordance with our Terms of Service, you will not transfer any of your rights or obligations under these Terms to anyone else without our prior written consent.
 Transferring can include assignment, acquisition, merger, change of control, or other forms of transfer.
 Any unpermitted transfer will be considered null and void.
 For any permitted transfer, you can continue to Process Platform Data only for your App subject to these Terms and only after you re-submit your App and receive our approval through our App Review process.